 Or, subscribe now – there are lots of reasons why you should:

-✓ Save on annual and monthly subscriptions – up to 32% of the cover price.
+✓ Save on annual and monthly subscriptions – up to 32% off the cover price.

-✓ Read the best outdoor journalism in New Zealand – we’ve won multiple national awards for our stories and the magazine.
+✓ Read the best outdoor journalism in New Zealand – Wilderness is the most-awarded outdoor magazine in the country.

 ✓ Available wherever your are – in print and on our website.